SanderMertens/flecs/docs/Relationships.md

 Adding/removing relationships is similar to adding/removing regular components, with as difference that instead of a single component id, a relationship adds a pair of two things to an entity.
 In this pair, the first element represents the relationship (e.g. "Eats"), and the second element represents the relationship target (e.g. "Apples").

-Relationships can be used to describe many things, from hierarchies to inventory systems to trade relationships betweein players in a game.
+Relationships can be used to describe many things, from hierarchies to inventory systems to trade relationships between players in a game.
 The following sections go over how to use relationships, and what features they support.

 ## Definitions